Zylann/godot_voxel/doc/source/getting_the_module.md

 GDExtension is what would make this possible.
 This module can already [compile with GodotCpp](module_development.md#gdextension) so it can be loaded as a GDExtension library.
 Unfortunately, there are still [too many problems](https://github.com/Zylann/godot_voxel/issues/442) for the module to work properly.
 For the time being, a custom engine build is more reliable.

-There are development builds available on [Github Actions](https://github.com/Zylann/godot_voxel/actions/workflows/extension_windows.yml), however they are completely untested and might crash.
+There are development builds available on [Github Actions](https://github.com/Zylann/godot_voxel/actions/workflows/extension_windows.yml) as we try to keep the module compiling with GodotCpp, however they are completely untested and might crash.
 Use at your own risk.